n-s405/Election-Yoda/README.md

 3. Pandas - Data Management

 ## To Do List
+- [ ] Get the data from Tweeter using Tweepy api and store in CSV/JSON file.
 - [ ] Read the data using pandas from a CSV/JSON file
 - [ ] See engagement (in terms of tweets/retweets) for every party separately .
 - [ ] Keywords : Most talked about issues for different parties .